Are there right and wrong ways to be an ally?

 I tried to do better.
 For about three, four, five classes, I did.
 But as soon as I got tired or stressed or even excited about the material, I would fall back into my old ways.
 Psychologists have discussed this effect, saying that dealing with unconscious bias is like stretching a rubber band.
 When you stretch it, you can sort of change your behavior.
 But once you let go of it, the band snaps back into place.
 Economist Iris Bohnet takes on this problem in her book What Works: Gender Equality By Design.
 Her recommendation is to put in a systemic response when you’re aware of the bias that prevents you from going back to the default.
 In my case, that meant I couldn’t rely on myself.
 So I enlisted the help of my assistant to send me a randomized call list for each class before I started it.
 No matter how tired or stressed or excited about the material I got, I had the call list.
 That took care of the bias.

 We often impute negative intent to people quickly based on negative impact.
 Make sure you’re driving a wedge between intent and impact.
 Don’t say, “You had negative intent.”
 Rather, say, “I can testify that the impact it’s had on me was X, Y, Z.” This is not only a more principled approach, it’s more accurate.

 The most controversial piece of the allyship model is the argument that you should seek to be an ally to the source of non-inclusive behavior.
 But if you don’t want to be canceled when you make a mistake, then you might want to think about forgiveness and generosity.

-Nicole Reboe is Brunswick’s Global Head of Diversity, Equity and Inclusion and Head of US Recruitment, She is based in New York.
+Nicole Reboe was Brunswick’s Global Head of Diversity, Equity and Inclusion and Head of US Recruitment.

 Illustrations: (top) Lincoln Agnew; (chart) Peter Hoey.